DentalPost takes a look at the average salary of a Dental Front Office Staff Manager.

-Solid comprehension of treatment procedures for patients is also a big plus when in a dental front office job seeking situation.
+Solid comprehension of treatment procedures for patients is also a big plus when in a dental front office job-seeking situation.
 Understanding the treatment plan comes in handy for achieving a better explanation about what it entails to a patient.

-As well knowing the treatment plan when working in the dental practice helps the dental assistant for an easy handoff for patient presentations and working out financial arrangements.
+Knowing the treatment plan when working in the dental practice helps the dental assistant for an easy handoff for patient presentations and working out financial arrangements.

-Part time and full-time job descriptions for front office team members may involve:
+Part-time and full-time job descriptions for front office team members may involve:

-• Maintaining an up to date procedure list and appropriate rate schedules.
+• Maintaining an up-to-date procedure list and appropriate rate schedules.

 • Overseeing the storage of patients’ records physically and digitally to comply with available health guidelines.